V382 Carinae: Properties

-V382 Car is the brightest yellow hypergiant in the night sky, easily visible to the naked eye and brighter than Rho Cassiopeiae although not visible from much of the northern hemisphere.
-It is 6,200 light years from Earth and around 500 times the radius of the Sun.
+V382 Car is the brightest yellow hypergiant in the night sky (although b Velorum is a little bit brighter, at 3.81, and sometimes classified as a hypergiant), easily visible to the naked eye and brighter than Rho Cassiopeiae although not visible from much of the northern hemisphere.
+It is estimated to be 2623 pc light years away, with around 620 times the radius of the Sun, and 320,000 times the Sun's luminosity.
 Were it placed in the center of the Solar System, its surface would extend into the asteroid belt.
-The large size means that V382 Car is over 200,000 times as luminous as the sun.
 The low infrared excess suggest that V382 Carinae may be cooling towards a red supergiant phase, less common than yellow hypergiants evolving towards hotter temperatures.